NickNovic/NickNovic/README.md

 ### Information about me:

 - I’m currently working on "Commer"
-- I’m currently learning C# and .Net Core platform
+- I’m currently learning C# and .Net platform
 - How to reach me: thenicknovicov@gmail.com